dpa1983/NuSensi/README.md

 =======

 Contains the NUSENSI tool for
-rate test calculations with the single-zone PPN and analyze the results with ipython.
+rate sensitivity studies with NuGrids single-zone nucleosynthesis tool PPN.
+A python framework allows to perform a direct analysis.

     02/15: CR: Updated and new features
     12/12: Adapted for general use + features added C. Ritter